 Powers works on virtually building Bascom Hall in Minecraft at his Madison apartment Thursday.
 The goal is to re-create the entire UW-Madison campus in the video game.

 Covid Public Employees

 Alliant Energy Center janitor David DeGolyer cleans and sanitizes a restroom in the Exhibition Hall of the campus.
-While private-sector employees have faced layoffs and furloughs, public employees in areas affected by the statewide shutdown have been assigned to other jobs.

 Act of Appreciation